 Non-operating income and expenses.
-Our non-operating income and expenses include gains from disposal of subsidiary, gains or losses on the sales of investments, interest from deposited cash or short-term investments, gains or losses on foreign exchange rates, interest paid on loans, gain or loss on equity-method investment and other non-operating income and expenses not categorized above.
+Our non-operating income and expenses include gains from the disposal of a subsidiary, gains or losses on the sales of investments, interest from deposited cash or short-term investments, gains or losses on foreign exchange rates, interest paid on loans, impairment losses on the long-term investments and other non-operating income and expenses not categorized above.
 We conduct an assessment on the value of our long-term investments quarterly and make corresponding write-downs as required to the value of the long-term investments.